 The Personal Trainer course at The Manhattan Institute will prepare you for everything you need to know to become a successful personal trainer.
 But there are specific, personal qualities every client looks for in their personal trainer that you must embody to be successful.
-These 5 qualities of a personal trainer can be built and honed with practice and skill, so keep these in mind as you study and work your way to your certification.
+These 5 personal trainer qualities can be built and honed with practice and skill, so keep these in mind as you study and work your way to your certification.

 Every personal trainer must be passionate about their career and their fitness.
 Clients want to work with someone who loves what they do so much so that they are physically fit themselves.
 Determination and dedication will both influence how passionate you are about your work, and when you show your clients how dedicated you are to their success, your passion will inspire them to succeed as well.

 As a personal trainer, it is your job to translate this passion into the motivation people need to attain their own fitness goals.
 Even as people hire you to help them with their routines, there will be days where they will lack the energy to be excited about the workout.
 That’s where your passion and motivation come in!

 You have to convince people to step out of their comfort zones and explore new, different, and possibly uncomfortable exercise routines that will help them grow stronger.
 This will be easy for you when you understand the physiology of fitness and the human body as you will know exactly what your clients need to do to stay happy and healthy in your care.